Action at La Hogue (1692): First Action 23 May

 At 6am on the 23, the ships of the inshore squadron were ordered to attack the ships on the north beach.
 After a preliminary bombardment the boats were despatched, and about 8.30 am one of the fireships grappled the Terrible, which was in a more exposed position.
 Finding her deserted, the fireship captain refrained from igniting his ship, but boarded Terrible and started fires with what material was to hand; for this he was much commended in saving his charge for a better occasion.
+The Dutch fireship Etna attacked the Magnifique but was sunk by French cannon fire before reaching its target.

 Meanwhile, the boats closed with the other ships.
 They were accompanied by another fireship, which drew the fire from the French batteries; the supporting ships countered, sweeping the French gun platforms, which were too exposed to continue.
 One boat, from the Eagle, grounded on the shore, and was attacked by French cavalry.
 In a highly unusual encounter, one of the troopers was pulled down by a sailor using a boathook, before the boat was re-floated.

 Resistance melted away as the attack was pressed, and the English sailors were able to board and fire the five remaining great ships along the north beach.